 The Importance of Volunteer Pulse Surveys

-In the corporate world, pulse surveys are common when it comes to employee engagement.
-But they have not really been used very much in the volunteer space.
-But pulse surveys, because I think they’re valuable, especially during the current pandemic.
+And, while they have not really been used very much in the volunteer space they can be particularly valuable, especially during the current pandemic.

 With many teams working remotely, pulse surveys can help us to check-in with our volunteers and understand where they’re at in relation to your efforts, and how they are doing.